reflectivity/reflectivity.github.io/advanced_and_expert_level/file_format/simple_model.md

 1. According to the first axiom of optics, the beam enters from the left.
 I.e. the backing medium is the last entry in the `*stack*.
 1. Entries in the *stack* are separated by the pipe symbol `|`.
 1. Repeating *sub_stacks* are marked with `<number> ( ... )`.
-1. Each entry has a *name* and probably an assosiated *thickness*.
+1. Each entry has a *name* and probably an associated *thickness*.
 These are separated by one or more spaces.
 1. The default thickness unit is `nm`.

 (These rules allow to expand the *stack* string into a YAML compliant *sequence*)